2KAbhishek/TopGear-Java-Data-Structure-L1/README.md

 - You have installed the latest version of `jdk`

-## Installing TopGear-Java-Data-Structure-L1
+## Getting TopGear-Java-Data-Structure-L1

-To install TopGear-Java-Data-Structure-L1, follow these steps:
+To get TopGear-Java-Data-Structure-L1, follow these steps:

 ```bash
 git clone https://github.com/2kabhishek/TopGear-Java-Data-Structure-L1